 The Sodality arose out of a need in the Church of England for an organisation open to all priests, that’s was unapologetically Anglo-Catholic in its spirituality and practices.
 In particular something was sort that would offer a rigorous and energising rule of life that could be lived out by secular priests in parochial and sector ministry.

 The Sodality spent a year in formation before officially coming into existence on the 16th February 2016 with the first admission of members at the shrine of St Simon Stock, Aylesford Priory.

 Who we are

-We are priests in the Church of England, the Church of Ireland and the Church in Wales.
-We are men and women, married, civilly partnered and single.
+We are priests from across the worldwide Anglican Communion We are men and women, married, civilly partnered and single.
 We want to grow in holiness by sharing in a pious association of prayer and devotion.

 We seek to renew our Anglo-Catholic heritage and look to the heroic priests of the past to inspire us and strengthen us.
 We are parish clergy, retired priests and priests employed in other contexts.
 Seminarians from Westcott, Cuddesdon, Mirfield, Saint Stephen’s House and St Padarn’s are Aspirants to the Sodality.

 We see ourselves as a ‘dispersed community of priests’.
 We look to the Company of Mission Priests and its Vincentian charism as a source of inspiration.
 We are also exploring the Society of Mary, the Marists, and their charism of life with Mary.
 We are finding ourselves inspired by the French School of Spirituality, Blessed Charles de Foucauld and Blessed Columba Marmion.
 However, the Sodality does not have a single ‘spirituality’ all members bring to it their own faith journeys and share in our common life and spirit.